PerfectlySoft/PerfectDocs/guide/mustache.md

 .Package(url: "https://github.com/PerfectlySoft/Perfect-Mustache.git", versions: Version(0,0,0)..<Version(10,0,0))
 ```

-Mustache templates can be used in either a HTTP server handler or stand-alone with no server.
+Mustache templates can be used in either an HTTP server handler or standalone with no server.

 ### Mustache Server Handler

-To utilize a mustache template as an HTTP response you will need to create a handler object which conforms to ```MustachePageHandler```.
+To utilize a mustache template as an HTTP response, you will need to create a handler object which conforms to ```MustachePageHandler```.
 These handler objects generate the values which the template processor will use to produce its content.

 ```swift
 /// A mustache handler, which should be passed to `mustacheRequest`, generates values to fill a mustache template